IDMX225/about-me-Ripple-Stone/README.md

 All colors have been checked using [Contrast Checker](https://webaim.org/resources/contrastchecker/) to ensure readability and accessibility.

+## Logo & Favicon
+I created a personal monogram logo using my initials (MP) with a color scheme pulled from my site.
+The SVG logo appears in the header and the PNG version is used as a favicon in the browser tab.
+Both were styled and added manually through HTML.
+The image itself was made using the website canva.com: https://www.canva.com/dream-lab

 ## 📚 Citations

 - Fonts provided by Google Fonts: [Roboto Condensed](https://fonts.google.com/specimen/Roboto+Condensed), [Playfair Display](https://fonts.google.com/specimen/Playfair+Display)